Emergency Preparedness for Early Childhood Providers

 Resilient communities must have preparation, relief, and recovery systems in place to ensure that children are safe and families can return to their jobs.

-As we serve as a resilience hub in the community, the goal of this training program is to increase the capacity of both center-based and home-based child care providers to prepare for and respond effectively in the event of emergencies and natural disasters.
+As childcare providers, we serve as a resilience hub in the community.
+The goal of this training program is to increase the capacity of both center-based and home-based child care providers to prepare for, and respond effectively, in the event of emergencies and natural disasters.